… wildly speculative fiction …

 Some enemies we make, and some we inherit.

-When Preston discovers the programming language that powers Einstein's theory of relativity, he inherits a terrible enemy from his long dead grandfather, an enemy who will stop at nothing to regain what she has lost.
+When 12 year old Preston discovers the programming language that powers Einstein's theory of relativity, he inherits a terrible enemy from his long dead grandfather, a crone who will stop at nothing to regain what she has lost.